mhvwerts/whittaker-eilers-smoother/README.md

 is included here as an example script.

 The example script demonstrates how the smoothing routine is used.
-The only parameter that needs to be changed is `lambda`, which determines the strength of the smoothing.
-Note that `lambda` needs tuning over several orders of magnitude (10, 100, 1000, ...).
+The only parameter that needs to be changed is `lmbd` ('λ' in the Eilers paper), which determines the strength of the smoothing.
+Note that `lmbd` needs tuning over several orders of magnitude (10, 100, 1000, ...).
 As an optional second parameter, the default 2nd-order smoother (`d = 2`) will work fine for almost all signals.
 The present implementation only covers evenly-spaced data.